 "I was born here.
 My dad played for the Pitt Panthers.
 He met my mother in Pittsburgh.
 All my family is basically here," said Heyward.
 "Just the chance to play here is like coming home.
 It's your hometown.
 It's an unbelievable opportunity.
 Not many people get to say they do this.

 "I am just very thankful.
 My grandparents, all my extended family are from here.
 My grandmother was always giving me for Christmas Steelers sweatshirts.
 So she already knew it was going to happen.
 It was just a matter of time.
 The chance to come back home and play for this team is a great honor.
 It's truly a humbling process.
 I am going to take it for what it's worth."

 Heyward will have an opportunity to learn from some of the best defensive linemen in the game right now and that is something that isn't lost on the young defensive end.

-“It’s the best defense, one of the best offenses in our game today,” said Heyward, who was already sporting a Steelers polo shirt.
-“The chance to compete with these guys and a chance for me to get better, and learn from guys like Brett Keisel, Aaron Smith and Ziggy Hood, it's a great opportunity.
+"It's the best defense, one of the best offenses in our game today," said Heyward, who was already sporting a Steelers polo shirt.
+"The chance to compete with these guys and a chance for me to get better, and learn from guys like Brett Keisel, Aaron Smith and Ziggy Hood, it's a great opportunity.
 I look forward to taking knowledge from those guys, guys that have been here.

 "I just want to learn a lot from these guys.
 Continue to work hard, compete.
 I am going into the best defensive line I think in the NFL and the best defense.
 I have a lot to learn and just take baby steps and continue to improve every single day and continue to help out this team as much as I possibly can."